diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Offset-Based Pagination**
 A pagination method where the client specifies an offset (starting point) and limit (number of items).

+**OpenSearch/Elasticsearch**
+Open-source full-text search and analytics engines used for searching large datasets, logging, and real-time analysis.

 **Open Source First**
 A philosophy of making open source the default choice and avoiding proprietary software.